Exercise physiology: from normal response to myocardial ischemia & chest pain

-Under normal circumstances the coronary blood flow adapts to myocardial oxygen demand.
+Under normal circumstances, the coronary blood flow adapts to myocardial oxygen demand.
 Coronary blood flow increases during exercise in order to meet the increased oxygen demands in the myocardium.
-Myocardial ischemia occurs if there is atherosclerotic plaques that cause stenosis of the artery.
+Myocardial ischemia occurs if there are atherosclerotic plaques that cause stenosis of the artery.
 Atherosclerotic plaques vary in size; they may range from negligible to completely obliterating.
-A small stenosis rarely cause symptoms at rest, but it may cause symptoms during exercise because oxygen demand increases during exercise (the stenosis prevents the needed increase in oxygen delivery).
+A small stenosis rarely causes symptoms at rest, but it may cause symptoms during exercise because oxygen demand increases during exercise (the stenosis prevents the needed increase in oxygen delivery).
 The rate pressure product may be used to estimate the severity of a stenosis; symptoms of ischemia (angina pectoris) at low rate pressure products indicate that the stenosis is severe.
-Moreover, in a stable stenosis, ischemic symptoms typically arise at the same rate pressure product.
+Moreover, in a stable stenosis, ischemic symptoms typically arise at the same rate-pressure product.
 The rate pressure product is, however, only an approximation of myocardial workload and some studies actually show that the patient’s subjective rating of her performance is at least as good an estimate of myocardial workload.

 Myocardial ischemia: lack of blood flow vs. supply/demand imbalance